expo/expo/docs/pages/build-reference/local-builds.md

 ## Using local builds for debugging

 If you encounter build failures on EAS servers and you're unable to determine the cause from inspecting the logs, you may find it helpful to debug the issue locally.
-To simplify that process we support few environment variables to configure the local build process.
+To simplify that process we support a number of environment variables to configure the local build process.

 - `EAS_LOCAL_BUILD_SKIP_CLEANUP=1` - Set this to disable cleaning up the working directory after the build process is finished.
 - `EAS_LOCAL_BUILD_WORKINGDIR` - Specify the working directory for the build process, by default it's somewhere (it's platform dependent) in `/tmp` folder.